All Episodes Plain Text

 The Trump transition team does.

-and then the sort of the new year starts in that span of time again if hegseth is is not pulled if he doesn't withdraw and if there aren't four hell no votes in the republican conference then the chances again kind of increase and they they increase closer and closer just bottom line is that the trump campaign the trump transition team the trump base believes he has a mandate
+In that span of time, again, if Hegseth is not pulled, if he doesn't withdraw, and if there aren't four hell no votes in the Republican conference, then the chances, again, kind of increase and they increase closer and closer.

-If the Hegseth nomination falls apart for whatever reason, is Ron DeSantis the next man up?
+If the Heg Seth nomination falls apart for whatever reason, is Ron DeSantis the next man up?

-One of the dangerous things is kind of predicting what Donald Trump is going to do.
+It looks that way where we stand now, but one of the dangerous things is kind of predicting what Donald Trump is going to do.

 It's what makes him a unique figure.